 Just wanted to respond to your thought-provoking articles on the proximity effect and other instrument miking articles about placing the mic at least 12" from the source (in this case, my guitar amplifier).
 What I struggle to understand is, it is common knowledge that most pros stick an SM57 either very close to or right up on the grill and they get amazing sounds.

-In fact, putting an SM57 right on the grill, at the center of the speaker, is often referred to as the go-to position for recording electric guitar.
+In fact, putting an SM57 mic right on the grill of the guitar amp, at the center of the speaker, is often referred to as the go-to position for recording electric guitar.
 Whenever I do it at home, however, all I get is a flat and boomy, bassy tone, regardless of where on the cone I place the mic.

 How do the pros place the mic that close to the speaker and still get such bright classic metal tones with no excessive proximity effect?
 Any insight would be helpful.